Skip to content

 No-Bake Protein Bars Recipe

-You’re about to leave all that behind, with these super easy homemade protein bars, made of only 5 pure, natural ingredients.
+You’re about to leave expensive, complicated-ingredient-filled packaged energy bars behind today.
+These super easy homemade protein bars are made of only 5 natural ingredients.
 You’ll be rewarded with a nice batch of fresh protein bars that cost way less than typical store bought bars.

 Only 5 pure, simple ingredients go into these easy protein bars

-You’ll love the pure, nutritious, simple ingredients that go into these quality protein bars.
+You’ll love the pure, nutritious, simple ingredients that go into these bars.
 All you need are:

 • Whole Rolled Oats: whole oats provide a more robust texture than quick or instant oats.